theCorgiCoder/BN-final-the-cutest-calculator/README.md

-# JS Calculator with STYLE
+# JS Cute-a-lator!

 ## Developer: Elaine B. aka CorgiCoder

 ## The Project

-I wanted to practice javascript by building a calculator application.
+Building a functional basic calculator using only html, css, and javascript!

 ## Live Site Link